 In all of Christian teaching, I do not believe there is a more disliked instruction than to “Love your enemies as yourself.”
 But what does it mean to love our enemies and forgive those who come against us?

-When Jesus tells us in the sermon on the mount to love our enemies it, understandably, makes us a little comfortable.
+When Jesus tells us in the sermon on the mount to love our enemies it, understandably, makes us a little uncomfortable.
 Ok, I lie, it makes us a great deal uncomfortable.
 But as I’ve continued to grow in my Christian walk I have, consequently, run into quite a few people who, shall I say, weren’t awfully fond of me.
 And every time I come across these people I find that I always have the same desire for them: I want them to be punished.
 I want some kind of retribution for what they put me or my family through.
 If they’ve treated my family with utter disrespect or malice I hope that they too would be handed the same.
 However, I’m going to begin this post with a thought that may seem quite bold and contrary to what we’ve typically come to believe this passage means.

 To desire punishment or justice for our enemies is not wrong.
 In fact, it is a very noble thing to wish for.